cosmos72/schemesh/doc/lineedit/ansi.md

    as described in section "PROMPTING" of `man bash` and available online at https://www.man7.org/linux/man-pages//man1/bash.1.html#PROMPTING

-2. by registering a user-defined procedure that will be executed each time schemesh needs to draw the prompt.
+2. by registering a user-defined function that will be executed each time schemesh needs to draw the prompt.
-   Such procedure must accept a single `lctx` argument and can update the prompt stored into `lctx` as it sees fit.
+   Such function must accept a single `lctx` argument and can update the prompt stored into `lctx` as it sees fit.

-Such a prompt-updating procedure can be registered into schemesh by calling `(linectx-prompt-proc MY-PROCEDURE)`
+Such a prompt-updating function can be registered into schemesh by calling `(linectx-prompt-proc MY-PROCEDURE)`

-The registered procedure can run arbitrary Scheme code, and can also launch external commands (possibly slow, but supported) either with Chez Scheme function `(open-process-ports)` or with schemesh facilities for running jobs and capturing their output, as for example `(sh-run/string)`.
+The registered function can run arbitrary Scheme code, and can also launch external commands (possibly slow, but supported) either with Chez Scheme function `(open-process-ports)` or with schemesh facilities for running jobs and capturing their output, as for example `(sh-run/string)`.